aorkney/Bird-bodymass-2023/README.md

 Figure 4:
 Figure 4 employs the same approach as Figure 3, but in this instance evolutionary covariances between bones within the trunk (sternum and scapula), between the trunk and wing (sternum and carpometacarpus) and between 3-D shape of the coracoid (a trunk bone the shape of which covaries with flight style) and flight style ecology.

+The coding implementation of Figure 4 differs slightly to Figure 3; it is more complex but can be more easily customised to study custom taxonomic subsets.
+The choice to present this alternative implementation was made in order to benefit the user who wishes to customise these scripts.

 a) Run script 'Trunk_plot_04_11_2022.R' to undertake analysis and plot Figure 4.